 For some reason, her homemade chocolate frosting just did not come out looking all that great.
 Evidence above...

 Me, I went for another Jeanne Lemlin cake, Lemon Almond Cake.
 While I think it tasted okay (though nowhere near as good as the funfetti cake – I am a total sucker for cake mix cake….
 What is up with that?), it looks bad bad bad.
 New pan – a 9 inch springform pan, which I purchased specially for this occasion.
-Having never baked a regular cake (meaning not a cheesecake) in a springform pan, and having not baked this cake before, I have no basis for comparison.
-I cannot really tell what is “normal” for a pan like this (in terms of rising) and what might be the ill effects of the altitude (in terms of sinking).
+Having never baked a regular cake (meaning not a cheesecake) in a springform pan, and having not baked this cake before,

 Here is a question/problem.
 A few cakes I have made recently have called for “finely ground” nuts – almonds in this case.
 So you throw a bunch of nuts in the food processor and push the button.
 What I cannot quite figure out is what is the just right consistency.
 One cookbook does note not to over-grind, or you’ll get nut butter.
 But, how do you know what the right amount of processing is?
 And, could my lack of awareness of when to stop pushing the button be another contributor to my final (fallen) cake results?